glu-lang/glu-book/_docs/understanding_linear_types.md

 }
 ```

-In this example, the `createPointer` function creates a `LinearIntPtr` struct and returns it.
-The `usePointer` function takes a `LinearIntPtr` struct as an argument and consumes it.
-Once the `LinearIntPtr` struct is consumed by the `usePointer` function, it cannot be reused or duplicated.
+In this example, the `createPointer` function creates a value of type `LinearIntPtr` and returns it.
+The `usePointer` function takes a `LinearIntPtr` as an argument and consumes it (as it is not taking a reference to it).
+Once it’s consumed by the `usePointer` function, it cannot be reused or duplicated.

-But, if you not use the `LinearIntPtr` struct, you will get a compile-time error.
-This is because linear types must be consumed exactly once to prevent resource leaks and ensure proper cleanup.
-If you don't want to consume the linear type, you can use the `std::discard` function.
+But, if you don’t use the value of type `LinearIntPtr`, you will get a compile-time error.
+This is because linear values must be consumed exactly once to prevent resource leaks and ensure proper cleanup.
+If you don't want to consume the value, you can use the `std::discard` function to leak it.

 ```glu
 func main() {